Privacy Policy

 • Academic, operational and support data kept beyond the OSR requirement for students and parents at the College

-• Faculty and staff administration including recruitment of staff, administration of payroll, pensions and sick leave, review and appraisal of staff and faculty performance, conduct of any grievance, capability or disciplinary procedures; and the maintenance of appropriate human resources records for current and former staff; and providing references
+• Employee administration including recruitment of employees administration of payroll, pensions and sick leave, review and appraisal of employee performance, conduct of any grievance, capability or disciplinary procedures; and the maintenance of appropriate human resources records for current and former staff; and providing references

-The above process is carried out to fulfil UCC’s legal obligations (including those under parent and staff employment contracts).
+The above process is carried out to fulfil UCC’s legal obligations (including those under parent and employee contracts).

 ADVANCEMENT AND KEEPING IN TOUCH

-UCC is a Blackbaud organization leveraging Blackbaud’s Education Management Systems, Financial Edge and Raiser’s Edge (RE), together with a number of other systems and tools.
+UCC is a Blackbaud organization leveraging Blackbaud’s Education Management Systems, Financial Edge (FE) and Raiser’s Edge (RE) systems, together with a number of other systems and tools.
 The College’s technology infrastructure is generally supported on the technical side by the Department of Information and Innovation.
-The College is supported by a Data Policy Committee which ensures that all departments follow policies and procedures regarding the use of data at the College. the College's Advancement department plays an important role on this Committee.
+The College is supported by a Data Governance Committee which ensures that all departments follow policies and procedures regarding the use of data at the College.
+The College's Advancement department plays an important role on this Committee.

-Configuration, management and operation of Raiser's Edge (RE) is largely the responsibility of the Office of Advancement.
-The Director of Operations is an RE specialist and is the lead on database issues, training, and user profile implementation.
+Configuration, management and operation of RE is largely the responsibility of the Office of Advancement.
+The Executive Director, Advancement Operations is an RE specialist and is the lead on database issues, training, and user profile implementation.
 Prospect research for the College is currently conducted by individual fundraisers with the Assistant Vice Principal of Advancement responsible for prospect assignments.

 Of particular note is the CASL process and procedure found at this link.